chakrit/sider/README.markdown

   really large blobs (e.g. user-uploaded files) without huge buffers.
 * Delegate-based pipelining support.

-As of **April 26th, 2011**, except for some complex arguments all commands as per Redis 2.2 are now implemented.
+As of **April 26th, 2011**, all commands as per Redis 2.2 are now implemented with all options.
 Enjoy! :)

 # HOWTO